-Unit size:

-If an existing unit number is specified WOMBAT will display its size in blocks.
+- Unit size: If an existing unit number is specified WOMBAT will display its size in blocks.
 If a new unit number is specified WOMBAT will display the size in blocks of the first unallocated disc area it finds beginning at the start of the disc.
 On a new disc this will be the entire user area.
-This can be changed to a smaller value if necessary.
-To delete an existing unit, specify zero for this field.
+This can be changed to a to a smaller value if necessary.
+To delete an existing unit, specify zero for this field. - Media type: This field is displayed by some operating systems when you enquire about the type of drive.

-Media type:

-This field is displayed by some operating systems when you enquire about the type of drive.
 As a part of unit status when a "Get Unit Status" command is issued the MSCP protocol returns a 5 character media type.
-The first two characters must be 'DU'- for example - DURD54.
-To change this enter 1 to 5 alphabetic characters and 2 digits, e.g. DEC's RD52, megabyte to emulate 31 Winchester.
-For example, RSX-11M-PLUS responds to a "DEV DU:" command with : "DU0: Public Mounted Loaded Label RSX11MPBL15 Type = RA81"
+The first two characters must be 'DU'- for example - DURD54. enter 1 То change this to 5 alphabetic characters and 2 digits, e.g. RD52, to emulate DEC's 31 megabyte Winchester.
+For example, RSX-11M-PLUS responds to a "DEV DU:" command with : "DUO: Public Mounted Loaded Label = RSX11MPBL15 Type = RA81"

-Serial number:

-The MSCP protocol returns a 32-bit volume serial number as a part of its response when an "on-line" command is issued.
+- Serial number: The MSCP protocol returns a 32-bit volume serial number as a part of its response when an "on-line" command is issued.
 WOMBAT defaults this field to zero.
 To change this enter the desired serial number.
 This field is used, for example, by RSX-11M-PLUS, when a disc is initialized with the "INI DU:" command.
-It sets up the volume number.

-Host write confirmation: This specifies if the controller is to notify the host that a write request has been completed.
+It sets up the volume serial number. - Host write confirmation: This specifies if the controller is to notify the host that a write request has been completed.
 Enter 1 if the host is to be notified when the data is in the cache.
 The data will be written to the disc later.
 Enter 2 if the host is to be notified when the data has actually been written to the disc.